Safer Cities Program

 • Increasing women and girls’ engagement with how the spaces around them are designed and managed.

-The program will engage women, girls and gender diverse people to understand their perspectives and co-design place-based approaches to improve perceptions of safety when walking to, through and within public spaces including our streets.
+The program has engaged with women, girls and gender diverse people to understand their perspectives and co-design initiatives to improve perceptions of safety when walking to, through and within public spaces and transport hubs precincts.

 Safer Cities: Her Way

-The program will co-design and trial and test ways to improve women, girls’ and gender diverse people’s perception of safety in local public spaces.
+A partnership program with 10 pilot councils to co-design and trial initiatives to help improve women, girls, and gender diverse people’s perception of safety in local public spaces and transport hub precincts.

 Contact us